DannyDoesGraphics/auto_mine/project_design.md

  - Defines a group of turtles that are expected to cooperatively work together
  - **Cooperative multi-tasking algorithms are critical here**
  - All turtle as such have a "quarry id" they're associated with and only listen to with other turtles in the same quarry
-- Each quarry has a configured **bounding box** size which is the second point defined relative the turtle space where [origin, second_point] defines the box
+- Each quarry has a configured **bounding box** size which is the second point defined relative the turtle space where [origin + origin_forward_1, second_point] defines the box
  - Under no circumstances, may turtles ever enter, manipulate, or even interact blocks outside of the bounding box

 ## Configurations